alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Create a word 7+ that adds 7 to the value on the stack.

+**ALIAS**

+Name a word with an ALIAS name

+e.g. ALIAS ten 10

+ten is now 10.

+Using ALIAS a single word (or number) is aliased with a new name.
+You can UNALIAS ten and ten will be undefined again.

+ALIAS is just a *magic trick* that provides a new additional name for an existing word.

+It does not create anything real in the dictionary and can not be used with a string literal for example.

 **APPEND$**

 Storage used when appending by the string builder.